jestfs/jestfs/README.md

   1. [Using a Docker container](#using-a-docker-container)
   2. [Building from source](#building-from-source)

-However, we STRONGLY RECOMMEND you using the Docker container because it requires to install not only artifacts but also target JavaScript engines and transpilers.
+However, we STRONGLY RECOMMEND you use the Docker container because it requires you to install not only the artifact but also JavaScript engines and transpilers.